faenrandir/a_careful_examination/docs/README.md

 ## To Build

-Ensure you have a working ruby installation on your machine with bundler.

-    gem install bundler

-Then navigate into the root folder of this project and:
+Make sure you can gem install, then navigate into the root folder of this project and:

     bundle install